carpentries/carpentries.org/README.md

 ---
 ```

-**Blog post tags:** Whenever possible, make sure the tags are from our [list of existing tags](https://carpentries.org/blog/posts-by-tags/).
+**Blog post tags:** Please only make use of the tags from our [list of existing tags](https://docs.carpentries.org/resources/communications/select-blog-tags.html).
+If you feel there is a tag that fits your post, that is not in the list, please [reach out to us](mailto:community@carpentries.org).